-Some private equity firms have also invested in their own internal technology stack and efforts to accelerate these efforts further.
+Some private equity firms have also invested in their proprietary internal technology stackand efforts to accelerate these efforts further.

-To take best advantage of any of the above efforts also requires regular analysis and continuous improvement – understanding where your best deals are coming from, and how to deploy your limited resources to get more that fit your strike zone.
-Technology can also be powerful here as well, typically through a CRM or deal flow management system.
+Taking the best advantage of any of the above efforts also requires regular analysis and continuous improvement – understanding where your best deals are coming from and how to deploy your limited resources to get more that fit your strike zone.
+Technology can also be decisive here, typically through a CRM or deal flow management system.

 The Key Business Development Skillsets

-Since there’s no formal education or special “playbook” on business development in private equity, finding a great hire can be challenging.
+Since there’s no formal education or special “playbook” on business development in private equity, finding a great business development associate can be challenging.
 There’s no school or program you can pluck graduates from.
-Given the above strategies, what skills should funds be searching for to find the right person?
+Given the above strategies, what skills should funds search for to find the right person?

-- Relationship building and management – because much of the role is engaging with people, your business development leader needs to be able to forge new relationships on behalf of the firm, while growing existing ones.
-Some business development professionals will also have a pre-existing Rolodex of relevant deal sources, depending on their prior roles.
+- Relationship building and management – because much of the role is engaging with people, your business development leader needs to be able to forge new relationships on behalf of the firm while growing existing ones.
+Depending on their prior roles, some business development professionals will also have a pre-existing Rolodex of relevant deal sources.

-- Organization and time management – given the sheer amount of companies, relationships, and sourcing channels to stay on top of, opportunities can easily fall through the cracks without a detail-oriented, organized person in the role.
+- Organization and time management – given the sheer number of companies, relationships, and sourcing channels to stay on top of, opportunities can easily fall through the cracks without a detail-oriented, organized person.

 - Quantitative skills – while their primary role isn’t to perform deep quantitative due diligence, the ability to use numerical data to quickly determine if a company’s metrics pass the ‘sniff test’ helps ensure investment team time is spent on the right opportunities.